30 comments

 I&#x27;ve noticed people using emdashes more in known non-AI text in what I assume is a smokescreen to maintain plausible deniability when they wholesale copy AI text.<p>It&#x27;s so interesting to me that human writing is subtly changing to mirror AI writing.

-• apothegm2 hours ago
+• apothegm42 days ago

 Or maybe they’ve been there all along and you just notice them more now because you’re looking for them.